Where the Wild Things Were: Plot

 Opening quote: "Hell is empty and all the devils are here."

-Nick (David Giuntoli) arrives at the loft and talks with Adalind (Claire Coffee) about Renard's (Sasha Roiz) knowledge of Diana's (Hannah R. Loyd) danger.
-Adalind tells him that Diana is responsible for possessing Renard and killing Bonaparte and Rachel and they need to tell Renard about the tunnels.
+Nick (David Giuntoli) arrives at the loft and talks with Adalind (Claire Coffee) about Renard's (Sasha Roiz) knowledge of Diana's (Hannah R. Loyd) danger (due to those symbols).
+Adalind finally admits that Diana is responsible for possessing Renard and killing Bonaparte and Rachel and they need to tell Renard about the carved symbol tunnel.
+Nick is wary of Renard, but Adalind ensures he'd never harm Diana, and they need all the help they can get.

-Monroe (Silas Weir Mitchell) and Rosalee (Bree Turner) return home and find the Hexenbiest book, marks on the mirror and Eve (Bitsie Tulloch) gone.
-They call Nick to help them find Eve, deducing she crossed the mirror and just then, the book magically locks itself and only Adalind can open it.
-Meanwhile, Eve wakes up in the other place which is a snowy land with no return to the mirror but discovers the same symbols.
-She wanders around and finds a man being chased by three Wesen, who kill him but two of them kill the other Wesen.
-Nick and Adalind arrive at Monroe's house with Diana and decide to use the stick as a way to enter.
-Nick enters using the stick but the stick remains behind as "it doesn't belong there".
+Monroe (Silas Weir Mitchell) and Rosalee (Bree Turner) return home and find the Hexenbiest book open, marks/blood on a new full-length mirror and Eve (Bitsie Tulloch) gone.
+They call Nick to help them find Eve, deducing she crossed the mirror and just then, the book magically locks itself and only Adalind can re-open it.
+Meanwhile, Eve wakes up in the other place which is a snowy land and discovers she is unable to return through the portal/mirror; as the image of home disappears, she discovers the same symbols carved on the standing-stone she passed through.
+She wanders around and sees a man being chased by three lionesque Wesen, who kill and devour the man, then kill some other chasing Wesen.
+Nick and Adalind arrive at Monroe's house with Diana.
+Adalind is the only one who can enter mirror with her spells, but Nick refusing she go alone, decides to use the stick as a way he might enter.
+Nick succeeds in opening the portal using the stick but the stick remains behind as "it doesn't belong there" (according to Diana).